techidaily/site-youtube-videos/source/_posts/new-deciphering-youtube-conversations.md

 1. First, you need to install this extension.
 You can click this URL <https://chrome.google.com/webstore/detail/ycs-youtube-comment-searc/pmfhcilikeembgbiadjiojgfgcfbcoaa?hl=en> Or, you can open the Chrome Extensions page, and in the search bar at the top, type in YCS – YouTube Comment Search and press Enter.
 2. Click on the result that appears and then tap on the Add to Chrome button.
 This will add the extension to your browser.
-3. Once you add the extension, open[YouTube](https://www.youtube.com/) on your browser.
+3. Once you add the extension, open [YouTube](https://www.youtube.com/) on your browser.
 Click on the video where you want to search the comments.
 You will find the YouTube Comment Search extension below it.
 4. Tap on ‘Load comments’ and wait till the extension loads all the comments on the video.
 5. Now type your keywords, press Enter, and YCS will show all comments having the keyword you typed.